opendocsg/slw-judgments-backfill/2017_SGHC_106/report.md

 On issue (a), as the Accused’s possession of the methamphetamine is presumed to be in his possession by virtue of his possession of the luggage bag, the Accused’s knowledge of the nature of those drugs is also presumed.
 This is acknowledged in the Accused’s closing submissions (at paragraphs 14 to 18).
 The critical issue is issue (b), whether the presumption that he knew he was carrying methamphetamine is rebutted.

 30     When the presumption in s 18(2) MDA comes into operation, an accused person who seeks to rebut it has the burden of showing on the balance of probabilities that he does not have knowledge of the nature of the drug.
-It was submitted on the authority of _Dinesh Pillai a/l K Raja Retnam v PP_ [2012] 2 SLR 903 (at [18]) that the burden on the accused person is to prove that he “did not know or _could not reasonably be expected to have known_ ” the nature of drug.
+It was submitted on the authority of _Dinesh Pillai a/l K Raja Retnam v PP_ <span class="citation">[2012] 2 SLR 903</span> (at [18]) that the burden on the accused person is to prove that he “did not know or _could not reasonably be expected to have known_ ” the nature of drug.
 The phrase in italics merits examination.
 As only knowledge of the nature of the drug is presumed, the presumption would be rebutted by the person’s absence of the knowledge.
 The fact that the person could not reasonably be expected to have the knowledge may lend support to his claim that he has no knowledge, but it does not, on its own, rebut the presumption.

 31     In a situation where the presumption applies, it is not enough for an accused person to point out that there is no evidence of his knowledge, because he is already presumed to have the knowledge.
 To rebut the presumption, he has to show positively that he has no knowledge, in effect, to prove the negative.
 He can point to circumstances which support his lack of knowledge, and he can give evidence and call others to give evidence that he did not have the knowledge.
 To be effective, the circumstances put forward should be strong and the evidence should be credible.